JoeyFitzpatrick/alien.nvim/README.md

 ## What is Alien?

 Alien is a Neovim git client.
-It takes some ideas from [vim-fugitive](https://github.com/tpope/vim-fugitive) and [lazygit](https://github.com/jesseduffield/lazygit), and [git](https://git-scm.com/) itself, and introduces some other ideas.
+It takes some ideas from [vim-fugitive](https://github.com/tpope/vim-fugitive), [lazygit](https://github.com/jesseduffield/lazygit), and [git](https://git-scm.com/) itself, and introduces some other ideas.
 The main features are:
 - Any valid git command can be called via command-mode, e.g. `:Git commit`, like fugitive
 - Autocompletion for those commands, e.g. typing `:Git switch` will cause valid branches to be autocompleted
-- Commands that open an editor (such as `git commit` and `git rebase -i`) do so in the current instance of Neovim, instead of opening a nested editor
+- Commands that open an editor (such as `:Git commit` and `:Git rebase -i`) do so in the current instance of Neovim, instead of opening a nested editor
 - Keymaps for common actions in various git contexts, e.g. `n` to create a new branch from the branch UI, like lazygit
 - Rich UIs that always show the up-to-date git status and provide context for available actions
 - Easy and straightforward customizability